DNA Sequence Assembler v4

-DNA Baser Sequence Assembler is the only software on the market that automates the sequence assembly process reducing the required time
+DNA Sequence Assembler is the only software on the market that FULLY automates the sequence assembly process reducing the required time

 with about 1000%.

-In order to generate high quality/trustable contigs WITHOUT any human intervention, DNA Baser Sequence Assembly relies on the confidence score (confidence score) information assigned to each
+In order to generate high quality/trustable contigs WITHOUT any human intervention, DNA Sequence Assembler relies on the confidence score (confidence score) information assigned to each

 base as follows:

-sequence assembly or other DNA sequence analysis, the user have to manually cut
+sequence assembly or other DNA sequence analysis, the user has to manually cut

 out (trim) those bases from samples, else the assembly may be very poor (too many ambiguities) or even wrong.
 This is a time consuming process!

-DNA Baser Sequence Assembler can automatically trim the untrusted regions before it assembles
+- DNA Sequence Assembler can automatically detect and cut the untrusted regions before it assembles

-2) During sequence assembly, if an ambiguity is encountered, DNA Baser Sequence Assembler will use the confidence score information
+the sequences.
+During sequence assembly, if an ambiguity is encountered, DNA Sequence Assembler will use the confidence score information

 to automatically correct the ambiguity for you.

-Which are the formats that can store confidence score information?
+Which are the file formats that can store confidence score information?

-Only SCF and ABI sample file types can store confidence score information.
+Only SCF and ABI chromatogram files can store confidence score information.
 FASTA, SEQ and TXT files cannot store this information.

 If I have ABI or SCF files, it means implicitly they contain confidence score?

 Not necessarily.
-If your sequencing machine is set to generate SCF files, those files will certainly (99.9%) contain confidence score information.
+If your sequencing machine is set to generate SCF files, those files will probably (99.9%) contain confidence score information.
 If your sequencing machine is set to generate

-ABI chromatogram files, then in some cases the generated chromatogram files may not contain confidence score (confidence score) information.
+ABI chromatogram files, some of the files may not contain confidence score (confidence score) information.
 However, your technician can fix this easily by setting the

 machine to store confidence scores in your ABI chromatogram files.